nathanstitt/mobx-decorated-models/README.md

 If `defaults` are provided the new model's attributes will be defaulted to them.  `defaults` may also be a function, which will be called and it's return values used.

+Like `belongsTo`, `hasMany` also converts object assignment to a model

 ```javascript
 @modelDecorator